erinvdoyle/tarot/README.md

 Tarot Card of the Day has two main game sections, as indicated by the bright red "Get Your Reading" and "Take the Quiz" navigation buttons at center screen.
 A fixed header displays the site logo, and a hero illustration of a Tarot draw takes the bottom screen of the starting area.
 This image is covered when either of the buttons are clicked.

-Each button clicks to its own game area instructions section, which occupies the entire viewport on click, starting below the header.
+Each button clicks to its own game area instructions section, which occupies almost the entire viewport on click, starting below the header.
 Once the visitor has read the instructions how to play, the game described is accessed through another button click, and the game section replaces the instructions.
 The visitor is offered the chance to exit and return to the starting area throughout each game.

-More about each section and all of their features can be found in the [Features](<#features>) section.
+More about each section and all of the features can be found in the [Features](<#features>) section.

 ## Design Choices

 ### Color Scheme

 The color scheme for Tarot Card of the Day was inspired by the colors in the hero image.
-A color picker was used to select shades of pale yellow, gold, red, teal, and dark blue from it.
-This palette is accented by pops of purple and pink lifted from the image used for the back of the tarot deck.
-I chose these bold, hand-drawn vector illustrations to lend the site an extra dose of fun and nostalgia suitable for a gamefied tarot draw.
-While the tones are fairly dark, the pale yellow background provides contrast and readability.
+A color picker was used to extract shades of pale yellow, gold, red, teal, and dark blue.
+Pops of purple and pink accent the color palette and were lifted from the image used for the back of the tarot deck.
+I chose bold, hand-drawn vector illustrations to lend the site an extra dose of fun and nostalgia suitable for a gamefied tarot draw.
+While the tones are fairly dark, the creamy yellow background provides contrast and readability.

 <p align="center">
     <img src="assets/images/screenshots/" alt="" height="150"/>